 Website: Vasa Museum

 3. Moderna Museum - House of modern art

-For modern art enthusiasts, this museum exhibition is an option to spend an entire afternoon.
+For modern art enthusiasts, this museum exhibition is one of the best Stockholm attractions to spend an entire afternoon.
 The collection is the responsibility of the government and takes a serious interest in preserving and supporting modern and contemporary art.
 You will find paintings from big names like Picasso, Andy Warhol and Salvador Dalí, among others.
 There are also sculptures and photo exhibitions.
 Either on a cold day or a summer warm afternoon in Stockholm, staying inside the Moderna Museum walls is going to be a wonderful experience for your eyes and mind.

 Address: Exercisplan 4, 111 49 Stockholm, Sweden

 4. Södra Teatern - For special events or to make events special